arp21763/arp21763/README.md

 - 👋 Hi, I’m @arp21763
 - 👀 I’m interested in Python and R Coding
 - 🌱 I’m currently learning New Tech
-- 💞️ I’m looking to collaborate on any thing with tech world
+- 💞️ I’m looking to collaborate on any thing with coding with new tech world
 - 📫 How to reach me ... ping me 👋

 <!---